Feng Shui Consultant in Valletta, Malta. Feng Shui of Valletta and Malta

 Hypogeum of Malta, the oracle room

-Malta and Gozo were important places where ‘medical cures’ were performed in many sanctuaries and thaumaturgic centres, surrounded by the healing goddess and deities.
+Malta and Gozo were important places where ‘medical cures’ were performed in many sanctuaries and thaumaturgic centres, surrounded by the healing goddesses and deities.

-Ggantija is one of the most magnificent power places with 5000-year-old Goddess temple, one of the oldest freestanding stone structure in the world, with beautiful cyclopean design, meaningful southeast direction and mystical spirals carved in the rocks.
+Ggantija is one of the most magnificent power places with a 5000-year-old Goddess temple, one of the oldest freestanding stone structures in the world, with a beautiful cyclopean design, meaningful southeast direction and mystical spirals carved in the rocks.

 Mdina – mountain highs

-Mdina, nicknamed the Silent City is a very peaceful (mdina = city in Arabic), 1300 years old fortress built on Malta’s tallest peak is full or regal limestone villas with few residents that Vatican City.
-Mdina was the original capital of Malta, for centuries before Valletta was built.
+Mdina, nicknamed the Silent City, is a very peaceful (mdina = city in Arabic) 1300-year-old fortress built on Malta’s tallest peak and full of regal limestone villas with fewer residents than Vatican City.
+Mdina was the original capital of Malta for centuries before Valletta was built.

 Gozo, Malta

-Malta’s sister island, Gozo, is very popular with divers and snorkellers who come here from all over the world to swim in it’s highly visible, very warm and pristine waters as well as for wrecks, caves, rocky coves.
-Mgarr ix-Xini and Xwejni Bay are must visit where you can feel the chi of the area.
+Malta’s sister island, Gozo, is very popular with divers and snorkellers who come here from all over the world to swim in its highly visible, very warm and pristine waters as well as for wrecks, caves, and rocky coves.
+Mgarr ix-Xini and Xwejni Bay are must-visits where you can feel the chi of the area.

-Victoria fortress and the spectacular, Baroque, limestone cathedral which have been recently restored offering 360-degree views of the coast.
-Victoria’s meandering medieval streets, free of cars are a great way to feel the flow of the place.
+Victoria Fortress and the spectacular Baroque limestone cathedral, which has been recently restored, offer 360-degree views of the coast.
+Victoria’s meandering medieval streets, free of cars, are a great way to feel the flow of the place.

-Ta’ Pinu is worth a visit to enjoy the view west of Victoria, is the sacred site which is said to have miraculous powers.
-Or stay with another almost religious or spiritual experience – the uplifting Maltese sunset, complimented with grappa or limoncello in an outdoor cafe-bar.
+Ta’ Pinu is worth a visit to enjoy the view west of Victoria.
+It is a sacred site that is said to have miraculous powers.
+Or stay with another almost religious or spiritual experience – the uplifting Maltese sunset, complimented with grappa or limoncello in an outdoor cafe bar.

 Feng shui consultants in Valletta, Malta

-Google search revealed that there are not many feng shui consultants in Valletta and Malta.
-So if you live in Valletta or anywhere in Malta and are looking for a feng shui consultant feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
-I’d be happy to travel to Malta or to do a remote feng shui consultation via Skype / FaceTime or Whatsapp.
-Email me
+A Google search revealed that there are not many feng shui consultants in Valletta and Malta.
+So, if you live in Valletta or anywhere in Malta and are looking for a feng shui consultant, feel free to call/text/Whatsapp me at +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+I’d be happy to travel to Malta or do a remote feng shui consultation via Skype / FaceTime or WhatsApp – email me

 Posted in Feng shui consultant near me.